ssmirr/appdev-chapters/each.md

 ## Array's each method

 But we can do even better than using `Integer`'s' `.times` method to iterate over an `Array`.
 There's a method that you can call directly on the `Array` itself called `.each`.
-Compare the code below to the code above and try to find the differences:
+Compare the code below to the model solution above and try to find the differences:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/each-iterating-with-each?lite=true"></iframe>